Joel Thomas (swimmer): Pan Am Games, Universiade

 At the 1991 Pan American Games in Havana, Cuba, Thomas won a gold medal as a member of the winning U.S. team in the 4×100-meter medley relay.
 Individually, he also received a silver medal for finishing second in the 100-meter freestyle event.
+In the 1987 Universiade in Zagreb, he won a gold medal swimming on the 4x100-meter freestyle relay team.